KDE/kreenshot-editor/README.md

 - how to install the lib and the app?
     - how to put the include files for dev in the right place?
 - where to store data files like default background image?
-- nullable QPoint for function parameter?
+- nullable QPoint for function parameter? --> just use a shared_ptr???
-- is QImage reference counted?
 - statt QScrollView kann man auch bei QGraphicsScene.setSceneRect verwenden.
 Was ist besser?

 Related tools